Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 > Note that you are swapping *for the dealer's hand*, not *with the dealer*.
 For example, if Player A calls to swap with the dealer, then other players must now call to swap with Player A, since they hold the dealer's hand.
 {.is-info}

+### Special Achievement: *Dealer's Hand*
+If, at the end of the round, the player who held the dealer's hand has scored above par- i.e. captured at least 89 total card points- then they are paid 1 *kan* by *all* other players, including the inactive ones (though not including the 7th player who was forced out by the blank card).

+> As a special achievement, these payments are cancelled

+## *Mizuten*